aditya2001/selenium-java-cucumber-jenkins/README.md

 We use maven sure fire plugin which executes testng.xml which ultimately executes runner file mentioned insides class in testng.xml.

 #### Page Object Model-
 inside src/main.java we have created page classes for every page.
+We have defined variables for web elements using page factory or direct element instantiation.
 For using the methods of these classes we need to created objects and call those methods.
+Page class will have locator to identify the elements, page specific methods and a constructor to initialize the page class variables.

 #### OOPS based-
-Framework supports Inheritance-
-Framework supports encapsulation
-Framework supports Polymorphism
-Framework supports Abstraction
+Framework supports Inheritance-- We have created a BasePage abstract class which defines the common methods for all the pages of the application like getPageTitle, getWebTableCellValue, waitUntilElementVisible etc. These methods are then reused in all the page classes.
+This way we are achieving inheritance.
+Framework supports encapsulation-- Binding the fields and methods together.
+In this framework for every class we have a private driver instance and public constructor to instantiate the driver instance.
+Framework supports Polymorphism-- Polymorphism allows us to perform same task in different ways.
+Click, selectDropDown are the methods in the framework that show method overloading.
+Framework supports Abstraction-- We have base page abstract class, which contains abstract and non-abstract methods.

+#### Benefits
+1) Easy Code Maintenance- Changes to UI elements are localized within page classes, reducing test case maintenance efforts.
+2) Reusability- Page class objects are reused across multiple test cases , therefore reducing code duplication
+3) Better Readability- Test are more focussed on business logic, making them easier to understand and review.
 # Setup Project
 Easy way-
-1) Create a empty repository on github
+1) Create an empty repository on GitHub
 2) Use git clone to clone the repository on local
 3) Create a maven project locally and copy its content to this newly cloned empty repository.
 4) Navigate to cloned repository